Brittany Aldean Posts Adorable Photo With Her Pups In Stunning Living Room

-Gorgeous Instagram celebrity Brittany Aldean shared a sweet photo at home with her two dogs, Saint and Mia, on Monday afternoon.
+Gorgeous Instagram celebrity Brittany Aldean shared a sweet photo with her two dogs, Saint and Mia, at their home on Monday afternoon.
 The candid image received over 25,000 likes in the first hour it was online.

 The wife of country singer Jason Aldean and self proclaimed “lover of animals” was pictured crouched on one knee next to her canine friends in her enormous living room.
 The trio was placed at the edge of a gray carpet with black edging in the center of the space.